Single instruction, multiple data: Programmer interface

+An example of the use of platform-specific, generic vector-based, and generic hint-based interfaces is "SIMD everywhere", a collection of C/C++ headers implementing of platform-specific intrinsics for other platforms (e.g. SSE intrinsics for ARM NEON).

 SIMD multi-versioning

 Consumer software is typically expected to work on a range of CPUs covering multiple generations, which could limit the programmer's ability to use new SIMD instructions to improve the computational performance of a program.
 The solution is to include multiple versions of the same code that uses either older or newer SIMD technologies, and pick one that best fits the user's CPU at run-time (dynamic dispatch).
 There are two main camps of solutions: